Journal of Cellular and Molecular Physiology(SDRP-JCMP)

-From Whole-Cell to Single Synapse Engrams - Breaking the Code for Memory Formation, Storage and RecallSubmit Manuscript no this topic Topic Articles: 0
+From Whole-Cell to Single Synapse Engrams - Breaking the Code for Memory Formation, Storage and RecallSubmit Manuscript on this topic

 The term “engram” refers to the physical elements serving learning and memory.
 A growing body of literature, mainly focusing on hippocampal circuits, has identified and manipulated cellular engrams, which are defined as neurons whose activity is both necessary and sufficient for the establishment of new memories.
 However, more questions are raised, as researchers strive to define a cellular and, possibly, synaptic code for memory storage and retrieval.
 Indeed, synaptic plasticity (i.e., potentiation or depression of synaptic transmission) can be considered as a "local" phenomenon, involving a subset of the dendritic spine equipment of a given neuron or neuronal ensemble.
 In addition, plastic changes can have different magnitudes or polarities among the various dendritic compartments of a neuron.